rwu-exelixis/python-graph-visualization/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for your contribution to the Graph Data Science Client project.
+Thank you for your contribution to the Graph Visualization for Python project by Neo4j.

 <!-- Please include a summary of the change, such as, which issue was fixed or feature was added.
 If relevant, link to the corresponding issue.